phangtono/blog-preview-card/README.md

 ### What I learned

-I learned to organize layouts with flexbox and grid.
-So that <card__tag> can be in the background according to the design, I added <span>, and I used :hover selector to select elements when you mouse over them.
+I learned to organize layouts with flexbox and grid. section <card__tag> can be in the background according to the design, I added <span>, and I used :hover selector to select elements when you mouse over them.
 And for the font because it is available when downloading, I used font-face in coding this time

 ```html
 <div role="card" class="card">